 Does a creditor have to stop interest and charges?

-Several important codes of practice in the credit industry say that creditors should consider stopping or reducing charges and interest on a debt if you tell them you’re in financial difficulties.
+There are many important codes of practice in the credit industry.
+These say that creditors should look at stopping or lowering charges and interest on a debt if you tell them you are in financial difficulty.

-These include the Lending Standards Board Lending Code [PDF] and the Credit Services Association Code of Practice [PDF].
 The majority of large UK consumer credit lenders and debt collectors are signed up to one of these codes, or something similar.
+These include:

 Are the interest and charges added to my debt fair?

-Interest and charges can only be added to your debt if they’re included in the credit agreement you signed when you first took out the debt.
+Interest and charges can only be added to your debt if they are shown in the credit agreement you signed when you took out the debt.

-But the following could be classed as unfair, and if a creditor does any of these you should consider making a complaint:
+But the following could be classed as unfair.
+If a creditor does any of these you should consider making a complaint:

-• Increasing the rate of interest because you’ve missed payments
+• Increasing the rate of interest because you have missed payments

-• Continuing to add interest and charges if you’re in financial difficulties, making the debt increase
+• Continuing to add interest and charges if you are in financial difficulties, making the debt increase

-• Adding charges for actions the creditor hasn’t done, for example adding ‘legal costs’ or ‘solicitors fees’ to a debt when no legal action has been taken
+• Adding charges for actions the creditor has not done.
+For example, ‘legal costs’ or ‘solicitors fees’ when no legal action has been taken

-• Adding charges which are more than the actual cost to the creditor for collecting a debt.
-For example, adding a charge of £100 for sending a letter would be unfair because that’s a lot more than the cost to the creditor
+• Adding charges which are more than the actual cost to the creditor.
+Such as adding a charge of £100 for sending a letter.
+This would be unfair because that is a lot more than the cost to the creditor

 Can you help me get interest and charges stopped?

-Your creditors are more likely to stop or reduce interest and charges if you can prove you’re in financial difficulty.
+Your creditors are more likely to stop or reduce interest and charges if you can prove you are in financial difficulty.
 We can help you make a budget which will show what you can afford to pay to your debts.

-Other debt solutions such as a debt management plan (DMP) don’t force your creditors to stop interest and charges.
-If we help you set up a DMP, we’ll always ask your creditors to do this.
-But there’s no guarantee they’ll agree.
+Other debt solutions such as a debt management plan (DMP) do not make your creditors to stop interest and charges.
+If we help you set up a DMP, we will always ask your creditors to do this.
+But there is no guarantee they will agree.

 Money worries?